 “W” is roughly seductive, and dominant to the core.
 His demands shock her as much as they turn her on, and soon the line between bad choices and emotional fulfillment becomes alarmingly blurred…

 I thought I hated this when I was reading it.
 I hated the pull and power W had over Chere, I hated the fact he thought rape was ‘fun’ for her, I hated the way she doted on his poems.
 I just fucking hated it.
 And then I got to the end, and I was PISSED there wasn’t anymore!
 Aaaghh!
 I mean, obviously, I loved it.
-Actually, I think I loved hating it, if that makes sense!
 It was a compelling read and although I disliked that Chere kept going back for more, it was understandable that she would, with the circumstances that she was in.
 Although she came across as tough, she was actually a sweet heroine who had to deal with the shitty hand that life gave her.
 And that juxtaposition kinda surprised me and pulled me in.

 When I thought about it more, I loved their whole dynamic and the mysterious nature of W. The mystery around him was very compelling and I was always trying to figure him out.
 I also found his love of pain to get off weirdly fascinating.
-The only thing is, the ending was unsatisfactory, and I would’ve liked to see him more into the heroine.
-On the surface of things, and without his point of view, it’s difficult to know how much he was into her or not.
-But it’s a serial so you do have the read the next book (or next two books) to get the full story.
+It’s a serial so you do have the read the next book (or next two books) to get the full story.
 I’m saving it for when I’m not in first-draft stage or trying to meet a deadline, cause I know I’m gonna blow through it.
-Highly recommended if you like BDSM.
+Highly recommended if you like dark, non-con BDSM.

 Vicious By L.J.
 Shen (Contemporary Romance)